Riccardo Cortese: Scientific career

 The success of Okairos led to its acquisition by Glaxo-Smith Kline (GSK) in 2013; from that date the company changed its name to ReiThera, and continued independent work in the further development and manufacture of viral vector-based therapeutics and vaccines.

 In 2015, Cortese founded a new company, Nouscom, dedicated to the generation of anti-cancer vaccines.

 During his career, Cortese received many academic and professional recognitions.
 Among others, he was elected member of the Academia Europaea; associate foreign member of the Academie des Sciences; elected Member of the Council of the European Molecular Biology Organization; President of the Italian Society of Life Science (FISV); and recipient of the Assobiotec Award in 2017.

+Death

-Cortese died in Basel, Switzerland on April 27, 2017 of metastatic cancer.
-He is survived by his wife of almost 50 years, Karen Jonkman, his daughter Irene, son Maurizio and five grandchildren.
+Cortese died in Basel, Switzerland on April 27, 2017, of metastatic cancer.
+He was survived by his wife of almost 50 years, Karen Jonkman, two children, and five grandchildren.